diegourban/markdown-previewer/README.md

 `npm install` - to install dependencies

 ## Usage
-`npm babel-watch` - to transpile jsx to js
+`npm run babel-watch` - to transpile jsx to js

 Open `index.html` in a browser